kstenschke/anchormenu/README.md

 Anchormenu
 ==========

-JavaScript Class that renders and inserts a menu of local anchors from current DOM, using jQuery
+jQuery plugin to generate an index menu from local anchors